vosaul/status.im/source/build_status/desktop_troubleshooting.md

 * On a Mac: quit Status, then go to ~/Library/Application Support/ and delete any Status directories.
 Delete the app in ~/Applications.
 Then download from the nightlies page and reinstall.

-On linux, you should have gnomekeyring package installed to make keychain working. `libgnome-keyring0.so` should be available.  gnome-keyring requires additionally package `libgnome-keyring0` installed on linux system.
-As alternative currently we also support kWallet keychain, but gnome-keyring was tested more.
+* On linux: you should have the `gnome-keyring` package installed to make your keychain work correctly. `libgnome-keyring0.so` should be available.  `gnome-keyring` also requires the package `libgnome-keyring0` to be installed on your system.
+As an alternative, we currently also support the `kWallet` keychain, but `gnome-keyring` has been tested more.

 If you want to delete all Status data to start fresh, do (assuming StatusIm.AppImage is the filename you used to run the app): rm -rf ~/.local/share/Status/